 This is essential for a CHIC certification.
 If he has a CHIC certification, then you should have no objection to buying him.

-It’s important because even though the Belgian Sheepdog breed is a pretty health breed, they are known to suffer from the following diseases…
+Why is this important?
+It’s important because even though the Belgian Sheepdog breed is pretty healthy, they are known to suffer from the following diseases…

 - Hip Dysplasia